Best Birding Binoculars

 The first number, the 7, 8, or 10, is the "power" or magnification of the binocular.
 Objects seen through a 7x binocular will appear 7 times closer than they really are.
 Objects seen through a 10x binocular will appear 10 times closer than they really are.

 Beginning birders sometimes think that high powered binoculars (such as 12x or more) sound better, but most bird watchers prefer a 7x or 8x binocular.
 Lower powers do not provide enough magnification, and higher powers have a narrower field of view (making it harder to locate a bird using the binoculars) and can be difficult to hold steady.
+Improved optics from top manufacturers of birding binoculars have made a 6x magnification an acceptable option.
+In general, the lower the magnification the smaller and lighter weight the binocular will be.

 2. Exit pupil - Light gathering capability